Neutron star

 A neutron star is the gravitationally collapsed core of a massive supergiant star.
 It results from the supernova explosion of a massive star—combined with gravitational collapse—that compresses the core past white dwarf star density to that of atomic nuclei.
-Surpassed only by black holes, neutron stars are the second smallest and densest known class of stellar objects.
+Surpassed only by black holes, neutron stars are the second-smallest and second-densest known class of stellar objects.
 Neutron stars have a radius on the order of 10 km and a mass of about 1.4 solar masses.
-Stars that collapse into neutron stars have a total mass of between 10±and solar mass or possibly more for those that are especially rich in elements heavier than hydrogen and helium.
+Stars that collapse into neutron stars typically have an initial total mass between 10±and solar mass or possibly more for those that are especially rich in elements heavier than hydrogen and helium.